-The temple of Mayadevi, the mother of Buddha is located close to the Ashoka pillar.
-The statue of Mayadevi is made out of the stone which is believed to be 2000 years old.
-People worship Mayadevi as well as Rupadevi.
+The renowned Mayadevi temple, the mother of Buddha is located close to the Ashoka pillar.
+It is believed that the statue of Mayadevi is made out of the stone which is 2000 years old.
+People also worship Mayadevi as well as Rupadevi.

 To the south of Mayadevi temple lies Puskar pond where Mayadevi took bath before giving birth to Buddha took his purifying bath in the same pond.

-The whole area of Lumbini is considered as a garden.
-Many monasteries have been built through the help of different countries like Thailand, Srilanka, and Japan.
+The whole area of Lumbini is considered as a garden which has created an atmosphere of peace, spirituality, universal brotherhood, and nonviolence consistent.
+There are many monasteries which have been built through the help of different countries like Thailand, Srilanka, and Japan.